 Postnuptial Agreements Information – San Diego Family Law Mediation

 Postnuptial agreements are not bad words.
 In fact, our experience is that couples can become closer and nurture their marriages as a result of a postnuptial agreement.
 There have been many different reasons given by clients for wanting such an agreement and it has absolutely helped many of these real San Diego families strengthen their relationships.
-So you are not a bad person for bringing up the idea to your spouse and you should come talk to us about how such an agreement may help you.
+So you are not a bad person for bringing up the idea to your spouse and you should come to talk to us about how such an agreement may help you.

 A postnuptial agreement is simply a way for you and your spouse to contemplate what would happen to your marital assets should your marriage end in divorce.
 Some people do this before their marriage through a prenuptial agreement but it’s not too late if you already have walked down the aisle, it doesn’t mean it’s too late.
 You can still draw up a postnuptial agreement at any time after the marriage takes place.